nus-vv-streams/lc-checkpoint/README.md

   </a>
 </p>

 We adapted an efficient and scalable model compression scheme, LC-Checkpoint, in our proposed compression pipeline.
+LC-Checkpoint is a model compression scheme that leverages the redundancy in the model parameters to achieve high compression rates.
+We adapt LC-Checkpoint to compress the sequence of NeRFs, which are the core components of our volumetric video representation.

 ## Instructions